kalabakas1/MPE/Documentation/TheSelfServicePortal.md

 __Take-away:__ Always ask yourself how you are gonna deploy your code before you chose some framework or other type of component.

 ### Infrastructure
-We had some work to do as deployment and operations responsible.
+We had some work to do as deployment- and operations-responsible.
 We were in a situations were more decisions had been taken without us being a part of it.
 But thats not a first in this project, so we just had to make do.
 The first thing we had to solve was the hosting and deployment issue of the NodeJS server.
 Because we were dealing with GDPR tricky data, we could not just use some external vendor that automatically boots the NodeJS application up and everything works, the customer needed control of the application.

 At this point in time we were already using TeamCity to build our code repositories and making Octopus deploy it to the target environments.
 So the idea were simple.
 Make the NodeJS application work on a Windows server so the customer do not have to buy a new server outside of the projects budget.
-After hours of research and frustrations regarding the decisions a colleague of mine found a, some what, stable hosting and configuration setup that could be build, transformed and deployed through the current pipeline configuration.
+After hours of research and frustrations a colleague of mine found a, some what, stable hosting and configuration setup that could be build, transformed and deployed through the current pipeline configuration.
 SUCCESS!!!

 __Take-away:__ People that builds the components should be the ones running the ops part of it as well